cwi-dis/iotsa/readme.md

 # iotsa - Internet of Things server architecture

-This library contains a framework to easily create esp8266-based web servers that can interface to all sorts of sensors and actuators.
-At the moment the servers can be partially REST-compatible, more support for this will be added later, including seamless integration with the [Igor home automation server](https://github.com/cwi-dis/igor).
+This library contains a framework to easily create esp8266-based or esp32-based web servers that can interface to all sorts of sensors and actuators.
+The servers can be REST-compatible, and COAP-compatible, including seamless integration with the [Igor home automation server](https://github.com/cwi-dis/igor).